11 ft streamers

 And the other problem, of course, are the vast currents and voltages that are present in the tesla primary or secondary circuits.
 Most differential input high voltage probes are not able to handle the voltages in the tesla primary circuit.
 Current transformers are differential by nature, but have bandwidth limitations, as well as a limited amplitude range.

 This is my primary cap voltage at 12 kV / div.
 A little more than six periods of the 50 Hz mains voltage can be seen on the horisontal axis.
 There are 43 discharges visible, that corresponds to 331 bps of the asynchronous spark gap.
-The voltage at discharge varies from 0 volts to 29 kV.
-The average energy at discharge is 35 Joule, based on the data in the graph and the 200 nF cap.
-That corresponds to 11,5 kW at 331 bps.

 I doubt that, but I must admit that the energy per half period varies by about 20 percent, depending on where the discharges happens in the half period.
 But one must remember that the best half periods, energywise, are a consequence of less successful half periods before and after.

 A synchronous gap would allow me to place the discharges at the most favorable moments, but for the reasons mentioned above, that would not supply as much energy as my best half periods.
 So my conclusion is that I would probably not gain so much over my present average energy per half period.
 And I would have lost the opportunity to vary the bps continously, which is a great asset when trying to optimize the charging.

 But at a lower bps rate a synchronous gap would be essential.
 If there are only one or two bangs per half period, the timing of these are critical.
 At higher bps the timing is not as critical.
 There will be favourable and less favourable half periods, but this will even out.

 The power input to the coil could be calculated